paulgovan/AutoDeskR/README.md

 The Model Derivative API enables users to translate their designs into different formats and extract valuable data.

 ## Translate a File into OBJ Format
-To translate a file into OBJ format, first get an access token with the `data:read` and `data:write` scopes.
+Certain types of files can be translated into OBJ format.
+To see which types of files can be translated into what format, see the [Supported Translation Formats Table](https://developer.autodesk.com/en/docs/model-derivative/v2/overview/supported-translations/).
+To translate a supported file into OBJ format, first get an access token with the `data:read` and `data:write` scopes.

 ```
 resp <- getToken(id = Sys.getenv("client_id"), secret = Sys.getenv("client_secret"),